History of Nobel Peace Prize in Timeline

 January 1948: No Prize Awarded After Gandhi's Death

-In January 1948, following Mahatma Gandhi's death, the Nobel Committee declined to award a Nobel Peace Prize, stating there was no suitable living candidate that year.
+In January 1948, following Gandhi's death, the Nobel Committee declined to award a Nobel Peace Prize, stating there was no suitable living candidate that year.

 Nominations from 1901 to 1971 have been released in a database.

-1973: Controversy over Kissinger and Thọ Award
+1973: Controversy Surrounds Award to Kissinger and Lê Đức Thọ

 1989: Last Ceremony in assembly hall of the University of Oslo

-In 1989, the Nobel Peace Prize ceremony was held for the last time in the assembly hall of the University of Oslo.
+In 1989, the Nobel Peace Prize award ceremony was last held in the assembly hall of the University of Oslo.

-1989: Last Ceremony at the University of Oslo
+1989: Last Ceremony held in the Atrium of the University of Oslo Faculty of Law

-1990: Prize award ceremony held in Oslo City Hall
+1990: Ceremony held in Oslo City Hall

 2009: Record Nominations Received